Joseph Conradi

 Joseph Conradi (1867–1936) was a Swiss-born American sculptor and architect, who designed a number of Catholic churches, schools, convents and rectories in the United States.

 Personal life

-Born in Berne, Switzerland, in 1867 Conradi studied in Italy and came to the U.S. in 1887, settling in St. Louis and established a practice first specializing in sculpture and later architecture.
+Born in Berne, Switzerland, in 1867 Conradi studied in Italy and came to the US in 1887, settling in St. Louis and established a practice first specializing in sculpture and later architecture.
 For a time he entered practice with Theodore Schrader under the name Schrader and Conradi.
 In about 1915 he moved to Los Angeles where he was associated with Albert C. Martin, Sr.